TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 How I Made the Decision to Go to Cambodia

 Three years and one degree later, I landed in Cambodia, and after half an hour, I knew this was the place for me.
 I returned to Australia to apply for a master's degree that would take me back to Cambodia.
 Being interested in development and education, I approached the head lecturer of research masters in the School of Education from my University, and he suggested looking into Education for Development.
-After preliminary research, I found this to be the perfect area for my studies.
+After preliminary research, this is the perfect area for my studies.
 I started reading, planning, and booking tickets.
 I began meeting people involved in NGOs in Australia.
 I even made a memorable trip to Cambodia to meet NGOs I could study.
 In the end, I decided to research the role of NGOs in providing education in Cambodia.

 Mother and child in Cambodia.